glitch-soc/docs/upstreamed-features/profile-metadata/index.md

 title: Profile metadata
 ---

-`glitch-soc` allows users to input optional `key: value` pairs as YAML-esque frontmatter at the beginning of their bios, which is then rendered in a table by the frontend and on static pages.
+Both `Mastodon` and `glitch-soc` allow users to input optional `key: value` pairs in their bios, rendered in a table by the frontend and on static pages.

 This is what it looks like for logged-in users on a glitch-soc server: